strategicalliances/docs/content/en/docs/appstore/connectors/aws/amazon-bedrock.md

 #### 4.2.5 Start Ingestion Job {#start-ingestion-job}

-The `Start Ingestion Job` activity allows you to begin an ingestion job, in which a data source is added to a knowledge base.
+The `Start Ingestion Job` activity allows you to begin an ingestion job, in which the contents of the data source S3 bucket is preprocessed and synced with the vector database of the knowledge base.
 It requires `ENUM_Region`, `Credentials` and `StartIngestionJobRequest` as input parameters.

 To use this activity it is required to setup a knowledge base in your Amazon Bedrock Environment.
 For more information about knowledge bases, please refer to the [Knowledge Base for Amazon Bedrock Documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-base.html).